-- Line a cookie sheet with parchment paper or a silicone baking mat, then set aside
+- Line a cookie sheet with parchment paper or a silicone baking mat then set it aside

-- Place the chocolate in a microwave-safe bowl and heat for 30 seconds, then stir well, and reheat as needed until completely melted (Best to do this in 30 second increments to avoid scorching)
+- Place the chocolate in a microwave-safe bowl and heat for 30 seconds, then stir well, and reheat as needed until completely melted (Best to do this in 15-second increments to avoid scorching)

-- Fold in the coffee beans and use a fork to stir well to evenly coat the coffee beans
+- Fold in the espresso beans and use a fork to stir well to evenly coat the beans

-- Use the fork to remove a few coffee beans at a time, banging the fork against the side of the bowl to remove excess chocolate
+- Use the fork to remove a few espresso beans at a time, knocking the fork against the side of the bowl to remove excess chocolate

-- Set the chocolate-coated coffee beans on the parchment paper and repeat with all beans
+- Set the chocolate-coated beans on the parchment paper and repeat with all beans

-- Place the chocolate covered coffee beans in the fridge to set for at least an hour (or overnight)
+- Place the chocolate-covered espresso beans in the fridge to set for at least an hour (or overnight)